Viorel Morariu

-Viorel Morariu (18 October 1931 – 23 May 2017) was a former Romanian rugby union flanker.
+Viorel Morariu (18 October 1931 – 23 May 2017) was a Romanian rugby union flanker.
 He was one of the best Romanian rugby players of his generation.

-His son Octavian Morariu became president of the Romanian Rugby Federation (F.R.R).
+His son, Octavian, was also a rugby player, and both served as presidents of the Romanian Rugby Federation.

 International career

 Morariu was a consistent member of the Romanian national team throughout the 1950s and 1960s and was a former captain of the team.

 Awards

-In 2012, he received the Vernon Pugh Award for Distinguished Service.
+In 2012, he received the Vernon Pugh Award for Distinguished Service for his contributions to rugby.

 Death

-Viorel Morariu died on 23 May 2017.
+Morariu died on 23 May 2017 at the age of 85.